abhiTronix/vidgear/docs/gears/streamgear/params.md

     **Usage:** You can easily define any number of streams using `-streams` attribute as follows:

-    !!! tip "Usage example can be found [here ➶](../ssm/usage/#usage-with-additional-streams)"
+    !!! example "Usage example can be found [here ➶](../ssm/usage/#usage-with-additional-streams)"

     ```python
     stream_params =